 There are no magazine capacity restrictions in New Hampshire.
 Enjoy those drums and belt-fed box magazines!
 We carry plenty of standard capacity magazines like Lancer's 30-round Warfighter mag.
 Our favorite color is the translucent smoke one.

 There are no mandatory storage requirements for firearms in New Hampshire, however, you should still exercise caution and can be tried for negligently leaving your guns accessible to children.
 If you need some good ideas or best practices for storing your guns and gear here are 5 ways to store your firearms at home.

 New Hampshire is a castle doctrine state and has a stand your ground law, which means people are not required to retreat if possible before returning fire or responding to a threat with lethal force so long as they themselves did not provoke the situation.

 Armor piercing rounds and exploding ammunition is prohibited in New Hampshire.
 To buy ammo in New Hampshire no license is needed for the sale, purchase or possession of it.
 Sellers also do not have to keep a record of their ammo sales/transactions.
 All online purchases of ammunition require buyers to be at least 21 years of age.

 Start Your Next 80 Lower Build with 80% Arms!

 New Hampshire residents are completely free to build their own firearms from 80 lowers and frames without any required serialization or FFL transactions.
 It's the perfect state to take advantage of your constitutional Second Amendment right and freedom to keep and bear arms.
 That includes 80% Arms!
-Grab an 80 lower jig and some buddies to enjoy that freedom together and let us know if you need any advice with your build at any point in the process.
+Grab our patented lower jig and some buddies to enjoy that freedom together and let us know if you need any advice with your build at any point in the process.
 Friends, live free.